 To prevent condensation occurring within the internal wall panels (called Interstitial condensation) a vapour barrier to BS5250 is often required between the insulation and the internal plasterboard.
 If a Vapour Barrier is not fitted then moisture, in the form of vapour, can pass through the plasterboard, through the insulation, and it can then condense on the cold inside face of the outer sheathing, causing mould growth and timber rot.
 Whilst the risk of this problem is very low in a standard garden room, it is a particular problem where a lot of moisture is generated internally by for example, a shower room.
 As standard a RUBICON™ Garden Room or Garden Office comes complete with an internal vapour barrier (membrane) to fully meet NHBC and TRADA specifications.

-Our premium range Garden Rooms and Garden Offices offer 3” (75mm) of Celotex foiled insulation as standard with up to 5” (125mm) of PIR foil-foam insulation possible at extra cost.
+Our premium range Garden Rooms and Garden Offices offer 145mm of Kingspan PIR foiled insulation in the Roof, 90mm in the Walls and 80mm in the Floors.
 Where extra insulation is specified, this is installed as both primary and secondary layers.
-The primary layer of 75mm sits between the timber frames, whilst the secondary layer of 25-50mm sits across the frames preventing cold-bridging from the warm side of the room to the cold outside.
+The primary layer of 90mm sits between the timber frames, whilst the secondary layer of 25-50mm sits across the frames preventing cold-bridging from the warm side of the room to the cold outside.
 If you are not using the room all year-round then, as an option, we can reduce the insulation and save you cost.

 Windows and Doors

 We can offer UPVC, Timber and Aluminium to suit most budgets.
 White UPVC is the cheapest followed by coloured UPVC, then timber with aluminium the most expensive.
 As standard our doors and windows are UPVC with grey exteriors and white interiors.
-They all have multi-point locking systems so security is not an issue, and they are fitted with double glazed, argon filled 'K' glass as standard with warm edge spacers, thereby meeting the latest Building Regulations.
+They all have multi-point "Secured By Design" locking systems so security is less of an issue, and they are fitted with double glazed, argon filled 'K' glass as standard with warm edge spacers, thereby meeting the latest Building Regulations.

 Until relatively recently, standard flooring grade chipboard was the automatic choice for most timber frame buildings.
 Chipboard is quite durable if it stays dry but if it remains wet or damp for long periods it can swell and lose strength.
 Moisture resistant chipboard (with better quality glue) is often specified in houses for areas such as bathrooms and kitchens.